 The Australian fruit market is growing, especially the export market to Asia.
 The lucrative markets in Thailand and Indonesia provide an enormous opportunity for Australian pear producers to capitalise on the positive perceptions of Australian-grown produce in these countries.
-Little is actually known about consumer preference and drivers for choosing pears in Indonesia and Thailand.
+Little was known about consumer preference and drivers for choosing pears in Indonesia and Thailand.

 - Determine likability of texture, sweetness and crunch, and determine triggers and barriers to usage and purchase.